Kenya Airways Flight Diverts Back to Nairobi After Two Failed Landings

 KQ noted that its employees are licensed, trained, certified, and continuously assessed under strict regulatory and internal controls, with their work governed by approved procedures and subject to multiple layers of supervision and regular audits.

-The airline emphasized that any act of theft or deliberate misconduct is treated as gross misconduct and such cases are addressed firmly and transparently within established frameworks.
+The airline emphasised that any act of theft or deliberate misconduct is treated as gross misconduct and such cases are addressed firmly and transparently within established frameworks.

 KQ also said it operates within one of the most regulated industries in the world, noting that safety and airworthiness are not discretionary.